|

 21. conformist

-someone who conforms to established standards of conduct (especially in religious matters)
+someone who follows established standards of conduct

 22. congregation

-the act of congregating
+the act of assembling

 23. convergence

-the act of converging (coming closer)
+the act of coming closer

 24. deleterious